Corona Support Measures

-Any ongoing, non-reimbursed costs of commuter travel incurred prior to March 13, 2020 are deductible for Personal Income Tax purposes, even if the work is being performed at home.
-This, for instance, concerns a one-year public transport subscription purchased previously, while most of the work is being done at home.
+Any ongoing, non-reimbursed costs of commuter travel incurred prior to March 13, 2020 are deductible for Personal Income Tax purposes, even if the work was being performed at home.
+An example is a public transport subscription for a whole year that was purchased previously, while most of the work was being done at home.
 In that case these costs can be deducted in the 2020 Personal Income Tax return, if they are not reimbursed by the employer.

 A person who receives a gift from someone who is living in the Netherlands at the time of the gift is required to pay Dutch gift tax.
 A number of exemptions apply, which means that if the amount gifted exceeds the exemption, gift tax only has to be paid on the amount that exceeds the exemption.

 Two exemptions have been temporarily increased by EUR 1,000 due to corona.
 The reason for this increase is that the government wanted to be able to offer additional financial support to entrepreneurs who are less well off financially due to corona.